Parable #20. The Bread out of Heaven:

 Reason #10.
 In His teaching on the Bread of Heaven the Messiah said do not work for ‘’food that spoils.”
 The symbolic manna is not the real manna.
 The naturalistic manna that was given to the people of Israel in the desert is a “symbol.” it is not the “reality” of the supernatural True Bread from Heaven (הלחם האמתי מן השמים) which is received only by faith in Adonai and the Messiah whom He has sent.
 The symbolic physical manna was food that “perishes” (הָאֺכֶל הַכָּלֶה).
 The true supernatural manna, the Bread from Heaven, is incapable of spoiling.
 It is the food that endures to eternal life (הָאֺכֶל הַקַּיָּם לְחַיֵּי עוֹלָם).

 The symbolic manna that is physical has to be taken almost every day and that just to temporarily sustain you physically.
-The real manna from heaven need only be ingested once-in-eternity and then it is sufficient to sustain you for an eternity.
-The Bread of Heaven that HaAv gives us is the Person and Consciousness of Messiah (the Indwelling Life of the Spirit of Adonai).
+The real manna from heaven need only be ingested once-in-eternity and then it is sufficient to sustain you for all-eternity.
+The Bread of Heaven that HaAv (The Father) gives us is the Person and Consciousness of Messiah—-the Indwelling Life of the Spirit of Adonai (our Father and our G-d).

 Reason #11.
-The plan of Adonai is not for the people to do good works of their own to please Him and thereby to earn the right to enter into heaven:
+The plan of Adonai is not for our people (Israel) to do good works of our own making, only to please ourselves; or even for us to attempt to ‘earn’ the right to enter into heaven (on our own merits).
+This is so because:

 We cannot remove our own sins or the sins of anyone else.